How to create and use your client persona

-- Fact driven Fred: Fred the FD runs the financial side of the growing IT business.
-He makes the decisions in his area.
-You need to sell to Fred, not the owner.
-You would add more details about Fred, and the typical firm he represents.
+- Fact driven Fiona: Fiona the FD runs the financial side of the growing IT business.
+She makes the decisions in her area.
+You need to sell to Fiona, not the owner.
+You would add more details about Fiona, and the typical firm she represents.

 How to use your client persona

 Once your buyer personas are clear you know who, how, and where you should be to get the best return on investment.
 The information in each persona improves targeting of ads, the ‘psychographic’ data helps you to write more engaging content for each persona.